kinskiwu/blink-r-api/README.md

-# Short URL API
+# Blink-r API

 ## Overview

-Our Short URL API makes your long links short and easy to share!
+Blink-r API makes your long links short and easy to share!
 It's perfect for simplifying long URLs into neat, manageable links that you can track with our easy-to-understand analytics.

 ## Features